 - HTTP PATCH request to the Azure Resource Management API to scale down the AAS instance.

-- Condition to check whether refreshing the model was completed successfully.
-If not, then set the status of the Logic App to ‘failed’ by using a ‘terminate’ action.
+- If processing was unsuccessfull set the status of the Logic App to ‘failed’ by using a ‘terminate’ action.

 Deployment of the Logic App to your own Azure subscription is easy.
 First make sure you have a Service Principal (App Registration) that has the 3 permissions below.